 Vauxhall's Combo is a panel van with the one thing operators really need: serious carrying capacity of up to 4.4m3.
 Jonathan Crouch reports on the fourth generation version.

-With their third generation Combo, Vauxhall finally has a very class-competitive compact van, with both short and long wheelbase bodystyles that together should be able to satisfy almost every buyer in this segment.
+With their fourth generation Combo, Vauxhall fields a very class-competitive compact van, with both short and long wheelbase body styles that together should be able to satisfy almost every buyer in this segment.
 With frugal running costs, smart design and strong practicality, it's everything a small LCV should be.

 This third generation Combo has a more modern look but having inspected the smart but practical shape, you're still left with the nagging feeling that there's nothing especially Vauxhall-like about this design, aside from the huge Griffin logo on the front grille.
-Maybe though that too is much as you would expect were you to be made aware that this is essentially a Vauxhall version of Fiat's Doblo Cargo.
-Like its Italian design stablemate, this model's front end is dominated by a huge pair of clear glass headlamps, here incorporating daytime running lights.
-It's all very smartly done.
-My only issue is a practical one: that placing directional indicators in these large door mirrors is going to make them much pricier to replace when, inevitably, you bash one on a tight city street.
-It's certainly a practical cabin with a large lockable glove box, several cubbies in the dash and large door pockets with enough room for half-litre bottles and A4 clipboards.
+The brand talks of an 'all-new architecture' this time round, which means that this design shares much with two of its closest competitors, the Citroen Berlingo and the Peugeot Partner.
+Inside, as before, you get a practical cabin with a large lockable glove box, several cubbies in the dash and large door pockets with enough room for half-litre bottles and A4 clipboards.
 As expected, it's all very car-like - as this design needs to be given that it's also used to create a passenger MPV, the Combo Life.
 Ahead of you, there's a steering wheel that adjusts for both reach and rake.
 And you sit very comfortably, with height and lumbar adjustment as well as a built-in armrest.
 A place to do business.